doc4d/docs/docs/aikit/provider-model-aliases.md

 #### Model alias syntax

-Use the `:model_alias` syntax to reference a named model defined in the `models` section of the configuration file.
+Use a bare model name to reference a named model defined in the `models` section of the configuration file.
 The provider, model ID, and credentials are resolved automatically:

 ```4d
 var $client := cs.AIKit.OpenAI.new()